mraath/marty-mix/content/Frangular/Frangular Messaging OLD UI to FR-UI.md

 The OLD UI for instance has the breadcrumb bar with the selected organisation.
 The OLD UI needs to send this value to the Frangular UI (FR-UI).

-You can look at the to see how this is done: file://.../mix.config.frangular.ui/src/app/configgroups/configgroups.component I will break it up below.
+You can look at this in this component: file://.../mix.config.frangular.ui/src/app/configgroups/configgroups.component I will break it up below.

 ## OLD UI

-^31a822

 ### HTML